I am glad you are doing your own research on HyperFund.

-Please note, I am not a member or an affiliate of the HyperFund.
+Please note, that I am not a member or an affiliate of the HyperFund.

-HyperFund claims to provide decentralized financial infrastructure for digital currency users.
+HyperFund claims to provide a decentralized financial infrastructure for digital currency users.

 You can become an active member once you purchase one of the packages using their currency.